GarethOates/az-arch-master-class/PaaS/03. Serverless MapReduce on Azure/README.md

 4. Import the  module using the below command:
 	 `Import-Module -Name Azure.Storage`
 5. Execute `TaxiDataImporter.ps1` from the repo directory to copy each file from the NYC Taxi site in to your Azure Storage Account.
-6. You'll be asked to provide the following:
+6. You'll be asked to provide the following: Subscription ID, Resource Group Name, Storage Account Name and Container Name
-	- A connection string to your Azure Storage account
-	- The container name within the storage account into which to copy the data.

 #### Deploy the Map Reduce code